bokage/Twittery/README.md

 # Twittery

-*This is a iOS Twitter app, made to view, compose, favorite, and retweet tweets.*
+*Twitter clone that allows users to view a customized feed, pull to refresh, and most importantly compose, favorite, and retweet tweets!*

 ## Features
 - User can compose a tweet.